Power the Future Report: How the Internet of Things will revolutionise industrial production

 No technological revolution has ever been initiated in haste.
-More often the upheavals take place over a period of several decades in an evolutionary transition driven by advances in multiple technical areas (technology-push), but also as a result of new market demands (market-pull).
+More often the upheavals took place respectively over a period of several decades in an evolutionary transition driven by advances in multiple technical areas (technology-push), but also as a result of new market demands (market-pull).
 It is highly likely that the current movement towards Industry 4.0 will have a similar evolutionary aspect lasting several decades.
-A positive aspect is that Industry 4.0 is providing a clear vision which both manufacturer and end-user can successfully adapt to.
+A positive aspect is that Industry 4.0 is providing a clear vision on which both manufacturer and end-user can successfully adapt to.
 The scientific insights of the IT environment are being closely linked to the requirements of the production environment.
 This demands the interdisciplinary cooperation of traditionally separate disciplines.

 Human beings, however, will be the most important factor in this transition process.
 If the three previous revolutions are analysed, it is evident that human needs and living standards have been the main driving force behind the changes.
 When these requirements meet the right technological boundary conditions, it seems to result in fertile fields for innovative changes.
 Since the third Industrial Revolution, more commonly known as the Digital Revolution, many innovative technologies as well as political changes have influenced the way people live with one another.
-Characteristic examples include the ending of the Cold War, the opening of global markets – especially China´s – together with technological progress (for example, the Internet and smart devices).
+Characteristic examples include the ending of the Cold War, the opening of global markets – especially China´s – together with technological progress (for example, the internet and the many smart devices).

 Humans not only have the important role of technology driver, but also the role of the driven.
 Modern ICT leads to a sharp acceleration in all business processes, and does so in a global context.
 Offers to supply production plants and services can be sent around the world in seconds, while global syndicates can instantaneously be formed to supply solutions.
 More efficient and integrated logistics systems on land, sea, and air can deliver goods to customers in much shorter times.
-In order to succeed in the competitive global environment, production systems need agility and the ability to transition rapidly.
+In order to succeed in the global competition, production systems need agility and the ability to transition rapidly.
 This will be made possible by the advances in ICT.
 People will need to plan, implement, and operate ever more quickly in this new systems environment.
 Only those nations of the world that manage to adjust the training and education of their citizens in a timely manner to the new realities will be successful within the global marketplace.